 Squash & Bone Marrow

-There are plenty of recipes out there that are specifically for dogs.
-One such recipe uses bone marrow and also includes squash.
+There’s a recipe that uses bone marrow and squash.
 It’s really a way to connect with your dog, rather than simply opening a bag and scooping out some kibble.
 Just don’t be offended when they wolf down your meal in a matter of seconds, burp, and continue on their day.

 While your pet dog doesn’t need to be eating squash, it is generally well tolerated.
 Just be sure to cooked your squash to make it easy for your dog to digest.